-(r) New Standards and Interpretations not yet adopted
+(r) New Standards and Interpretations

-A number of new Standards, amendments to Standards and Interpretations are not yet effective as at 31 December 2010, and have not been applied in preparing these consolidated financial statements.
+A number of new Standards, amendments to Standards and Interpretations are not yet effective as at 31 December 2011, and have not been applied in preparing these consolidated financial statements.
 Of these pronouncements, potentially the following will have an impact on the Group's operations.
 The Group plans to adopt these pronouncements when they become effective.

-(i) Adopted by the European Union
+(i) Not adopted by the European Union